BIGJRA/BIGJRA.github.io/rejuv.md

 ## Post-Valor Quests

 We can pick up a few Pokemon and items!
 Head to Ranger HQ in Kakori.
-Talk to Crawli at the entrance for ZCrystal *Buginium-Z.* We can’t use it yet, though.
+Talk to Crawli at the entrance for ZCrystal *Buginium-Z.* We can't use it yet, though.

-First, if you didn’t save Amber, enter the Chamber of Awakening in Valor mountain, where you’ll find the *HQ Railnet Key.*
+First, if you didn't save Amber, enter the Chamber of Awakening in Valor mountain, where you'll find the *HQ Railnet Key.*

 Next, if you went down the Gave It Away Route, the T.M.
 Store in Kristiline is now open.
-The list of T.M.’s they sell is in the top of the previous section.
+The list of T.M.'s they sell is in the top of the previous section.

 The people of Akuwa Town have… FINALLY been returned to their home, so